katemae/esports-modeling/index.md

 <img src="assets/img/tank_clip.gif" alt="clip of tank gameplay" width="600" height="338" class="clip">

-Tanks, like Shen (shown above), are very difficult to kill and excel at disrupting enemies and forcing attention to themselves, but they often don't deal a lot of damage.
+Tanks, like Shen (shown above), are very difficult to kill and excel at disrupting enemies and forcing attention to themselves, but they often do not deal a lot of damage.

 #### **Fighters**